 We talk a lot about inspiring careers here.
 But what often gets neglected as we’re talking about all the cool things people are doing during their day jobs is all the cool things they’re doing outside of the 9-to-5.

 So today, we’re fixing that in a big way.
-Read on for 51 of the coolest side ventures we’ve ever seen.
-These projects really run the gamut—from blogs to small businesses, projects that are just getting off the ground to ones that have already been completed—but they all have one thing in common: They’re pretty inspiring.
+Read on for 51 of the coolest side projects we’ve ever seen.
+These projects really run the gamut—from blogs to small businesses, projects that are just getting off the ground to ones that have already been completed or turned into full-time gigs—but they all have one thing in common: They might give you a great project idea of your own.

-If you’ve ever wondered about pursuing a passion project in your free time, check these out as proof of the amazing things that can be done outside of a full-time job.
-Then, sign up for our free email class to learn how to start your own!
+If you’ve been looking for ideas for your own project to do in your free time, check these out as inspiration and as proof of the amazing things that can be done outside of a full-time job.

 Publications and Podcasts